Do Contact Lenses Come with Potential Health Risks?

 Many people choose to wear contact lenses for cosmetic reasons while others choose to wear them for comfort reasons.
 No matter what the motive, contact lenses come with a unique set of health risks.
-Before you choose to wear contact lenses, make sure you are completely aware of the risks that come along with them.
+Before you choose to wear contact lenses, make sure you are completely aware of the health risks that come along with them.

 While some of the risks are minor, others are quite severe.
 They could even lead to blindness.
 Get to know the risks and find out about some natural alternatives to contact lenses.

 Wearing contact lenses puts you at risk of developing several different eye conditions.
 One of the reasons this can happen is because all contact lenses reduce the amount of oxygen that reaches your cornea.
 This can lead to different types of infection.

 One of the biggest risks for contact wearers is developing corneal ulcers.
 Corneal ulcers are open sores on the covering of the eye.
 Other risks include corneal scratches/scrapes, changes in the cornea’s shape, swelling and infection of the cornea.